reactive/data-client/docs/api/BaseResource.md

 );
 ```

-#### Singleton Resources
+#### Singleton BaseResources

-What if there is only ever once instance of a Resource for your entire application?
+What if there is only ever once instance of a BaseResource for your entire application?
 You
 don't really need to distinguish between each instance, so likely there was no `id` or
 similar field defined in the API.
 In these cases you can just return a literal like
 'the_only_one'.